Where to Watch Super Tuesday Returns With Food and Drink Deals Around DC

 7134 Main St, Clifton

 The newly re-opened Clifton bistro has dreamed up some thematic cocktails for the big day.
-Each drink is named after one of the Democratic presidential candidates, past and present (i.e. a Pete Buttigieg-themed “Meyer Peat” is concocted with Meyer lemon and Scotch.
+Each drink is named after one of the Democratic presidential candidates, past and present (i.e. a Pete Buttigieg-themed “Meyer Peat” is concocted with Meyer lemon and Scotch).

 Pizzeria Paradiso